Minimally Invasive Total Knee Replacement

 The surgery usually takes between one and three hours.
 A drain is inserted into the wound to reduce the fluids that accumulate at the surgical site, then the incision is covered by a sterile bandage.

-The goal of a successful total knee replacement is to relieve pain and stiffness, and allow a return to normal daily activities.
-But, of course, there are still some restrictions – contact sports or activities that put excessive strain on the knee are not allowed.
+The goal of a successful total knee replacement is to relieve pain and stiffness and allow a return to normal daily activities.
+However, of course, there are still some restrictions—contact sports or activities that put excessive strain on the knee are not allowed.
 The surgeon and his staff give clear guidelines to each patient, and following these are in the patient’s best interest.
-Revisions of the total knee procedure can be done down the road, but usually a second surgery of this type is not as effective as the first.
+Revisions of the total knee procedure can be done down the road, but usually, a second surgery of this type is not as effective as the first.